nomadovoip/nomado-node/README.md

 </div>

 ## Introduction
-Nomado is a telephony and SMS solution for businesses and private customers.
+nomado is a telephony and SMS solution for businesses and private customers.
 Our goal is to provide super user-friendly tools to meet your growing needs of nomadism.

-This package provides a client to access the Nomado API.
+This package provides a client to access the nomado API.

 ## Table of Contents